BetulGull/Quantum-Machine-Learning-for-Conspicuity-Detection-in-Production/README.md

 After training, the model's performance is evaluated on the validation set.
 This assessment provides insight into the model's ability to generalize to new data, and helps identify areas for improvement.

+### MNIST Performance:
+- The model demonstrated good learning on the MNIST dataset, achieving high accuracy and strong performance metrics across all evaluation criteria.

+### Wafer Production Performance:
+- The results were promising, though further tuning and optimization are required to fully harness the quantum approach's potential.

+### TIG Alüminyum 5083 Performance (Task 5):
+- The application of the model to the TIG Alüminyum 5083 dataset showed potential in identifying welding defects.
+The quantum-classical hybrid model was particularly effective in recognizing subtle patterns in the data that are critical for ensuring the structural integrity of welded components.

 ## Visualizing Training Accuracy